 - The younger version of Mary Winchester from Supernatural would count as this trope, since it was revealed that she used to be a hunter herself even before John had learned about the existence of monsters and demons.

-- Rory Pond might be the Whoniverse's resident Badass, but he doesn't exactly like the adventurous lifestyle.
+- Doctor Who: Rory might be the Whoniverse's resident badass, but he doesn't exactly like the adventurous lifestyle.
 His wife Amy is far more gung ho about going on adventures.
 She even saved Rory's life several times.

 - In the same vein, River Song, the aforementioned couple's daughter and eventual wife of the Doctor is certainly more actiony compared to the main protagonist.
 While the Doctor would solve problems with his brains, River would solve them with some feminine charm and a gun.